abstractmachine/interaction-design-tools/README.md

 <https://www.unrealengine.com>

 Unreal has a visual system for designing the behavior of your game experience called [Blueprints](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Blueprints/).
 It allows you to code your experience using a node based system of blocks, sililar to Max/MSP, Blender, vvvv, PureData, or TouchDesigner.
+Alternatively, you can code the behavior of your project using a code-based solution, in the C++ language.

 ### Cinema 4D
 We use Cinema 4D for creating speculative scenarios, world building, and exploring narrative through 3D.
 It is not the ideal tool for CAD-style design of physical objects.